 In addition, CyberGhost performs reasonably well, giving stable performance across the entire network.
 A part of that has to do with its WireGuard support but also the inclusion of OpenVPN as a true-and-tested protocol.

-Security-wise, CyberGhost isn’t inferior to ExpressVPN.
+Security-wise, CyberGhost is only slightly inferior to NordVPN.
 It offers the good old 256-bit AES encryption coupled with an automatic kill switch, split tunneling, and an ad-blocker.
 The latter works well in preventing ads and pop-ups you often encounter.

 A great traveling VPN like CyberGhost doesn’t fear getting more transparent.
 Thus, it publishes transparency reports every 3 months, which, coupled with its no-logging policy audited by Deloitte, gives this provider a “booster” dose of trustworthiness.